eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

 }
 ```

-First, we need to extend `DiagramServerProxy`.
+Following the example above, first we need to extend `DiagramServerProxy`.
 This already gives us most of our needed functionality and makes this proxy a `ModelSource`.
-Then we need to listen for incoming messages and pass them to the `messageReceived()` function which deserializes them and passes them to the `ActionDispatcher`.
+Then we need to listen for incoming messages and pass them to the `messageReceived()` function, which deserializes and passes them to the `ActionDispatcher`.
-Lastly, we only need to implement the `sendMessage()` method to allow actions coming from the `ActionDispatcher` to be transferred to the `DiagramServer`.
+Lastly, we need to implement the `sendMessage()` method to allow actions coming from the `ActionDispatcher` to be transferred to the `DiagramServer`.

+Now our custom model source proxy is able to propagate all actions between the `ActionDispatcher` and our `DiagramServer` running in the worker, which gives us access to all of sprotty's functionality.